openconfig/featureprofiles/feature/isis/Weighted-ECMP/README.md

 * Restart 1024 flows from IPv6 addresses in 2001:db8:64:65::/64 to 2001:db8:64:64::/64
 * Ensure that the total traffic of all flows combined is ~20Gbps
 ### Verfication
-* It is expected that the IS-IS intance in DUT will unequally distribute the traffic received from ATE1:LAG1 over the LAG bundles corresponding to ATE2:LAG1, ATE2:LAG2 and ATE3:LAG3.
+* It is expected that the IS-IS instance in DUT will unequally distribute the traffic received from ATE1:LAG1 over the LAG bundles corresponding to ATE2:LAG1, ATE2:LAG2 and ATE3:LAG3.
   *  Traffic on DUT:LAG2 is expected to be ~20% while traffic on DUT:LAG3 and DUT:LAG4 is expected to be ~40% each of the total traffic received on DUT:LAG1.
 If the traffic is not unequally shared between the DUT LAG bundles towards ATE2 then this test is a failure.
   *  Check for the following paths
     *  /interfaces/interface/state/counters/out-pkts